Jalen Hurts Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Recent Performances

-- Hurts did not have a pass attempt in Week 18 versus the Cowboys.

-- Hurts has passed for 413 yards while completing 61.8% of his throws (34-of-55), with two touchdowns and zero interceptions (137.7 yards per game) over his last three outings.
+- Hurts has thrown for 413 yards (137.7 ypg) on 34-of-55 passing with two touchdowns and zero interceptions over his last three games.

 Hurts' Philadelphia Teammates